 Clinical studies of Eustachian tube balloon dilatation, carried out in the USA and Europe, have demonstrated high levels of technical success coupled with a low incidence of any adverse effects.
 Results of these studies can be found on the National Institute of Health and Clinical Excellence (NICE) website.
 There is little to no recovery time with this procedure and you can usually return to normal activity the following day.

 Our consultants are of the highest calibre and benefit from working in our modern, well-equipped hospitals.
-They have high standards to meet, often holding specialist NHS posts and delivering expertise in complex sub-speciality surgeries.
+They have high standards to meet, often holding specialist NHS posts and delivering expertise in complex sub-specialty surgeries.
 And many consultants have international reputations for their research in their specialised field.

 Consultants who are able to carry out this treatment at Spire Cambridge Lea Hospital are: